 Relay Basics: How The EEC Power Relay Works

-In this section, I'm gonna' go into a little (and I stress 'little') working theory of the EEC Power Relay to better help you understand what it is that we're gonna' test in this tutorial.
+In this section I'll go into a little (and I stress "little") working theory of the EEC power relay to help you better understand what we're going to test in this tutorial.

 Every Ford EEC Power Relay has two basic circuits and for the purpose of our discussion, we'll call them: